2 Easy Methods To Run Binary Files on Linux

 The advantage of using binary files is that they can be sent over the Internet more quickly than text-based or other types of non-binary files.

-Those who are comfortable with the command line interface can use the following Linux Commands.
+Those who are comfortable with the command line interface can use the following Linux Commands to run binary files on Linux.

 When you have downloaded your binary file in your Linux distro, you need to change the permissions of the specific “.bin” file using the “chmod” command.
 For example: